roshni73/NexShop-app/README.md

-# Yatri Frontend Task - Ecommerce
+# NexShop - Ecommerce

-This is a frontend application for an e-commerce platform, built as a task for Yatri.
+This is a frontend application for an e-commerce platform,.
 The project is built with Next.js and utilizes the App Router.

 ## Core Technologies